 Staying on top of your inbox can be a real challenge, but it’s essential for staying organized and reducing stress.
 So, today, take some time to review your emails and delete anything you don’t need or are simply taking up space.

 By cleaning out your inbox regularly, you’ll be able to find what you need more quickly and make sure that important emails are noticed.
-Plus, reducing the clutter will help reduce stress and let your mind feel more relaxed!
+Plus, reducing the clutter will help reduce stress and relax your mind!

 Day 17: Breathe.